Arctic Alaska Environmental Change

 Field Excursion to the North Slope

-During this 16-day course, students will learn about Arctic vegetation, soils, landforms, permafrost, geology, wildlife and land-use along the incredible transect from Fairbanks to Prudhoe Bay, which traverses boreal forest, alpine, and Arctic biomes.
-Plant species and vegetation will be studied in the context of environmental gradients and methods for vegetation sampling and description will be taught.
-Students will undertake an independent research project of their choosing.
+During this 21-day course, students will learn about Arctic vegetation, soils, landforms, permafrost, geology, wildlife and land-use along the incredible research transect from Fairbanks to Prudhoe Bay, which traverses boreal forest, alpine, and Arctic biomes.
+Plant species and vegetation will be studied in the context of environmental gradients.
+Students will learn methods for vegetation sampling and description, and will undertake an independent research project of their choosing.

-Ten days will be spent camping at locations along the transect.
-We will also stay at Toolik Field Station, a world-renowned Arctic research station.
+Twelve days will be spent camping at locations along the transect.
+We will also stay three nights at Toolik Field Station, a world-renowned Arctic research station.
 Guest instructors will discuss Arctic ecology and landscape features in greater detail at key points along the travel route.

 Please contact Summer Sessions & Lifelong Learning at firstname.lastname@example.org or by calling +1-907-474-7021 with any questions.

 Contact Geobotany Center

 - Our office is located in room 252, on the second floor of the Arctic Health Building.